KorigamiK/kickassanime-downloader/README.md

 # Kickassanime Downloader

+    Not working at the moment

 A nice and fast asynchronous anime downloader, streamer and more for kickassanime.

 [Here's a demo](#some-usage-examples) of this tool.

 ## Index:

 - [Installation](#installation)
 - [Update](#update)
 - [Command Alias](#to-set-up-the-command-alias)